 Kerr looks to manage South Africa

-Soccer News: Former Republic of Ireland manager Brian Kerr is one of a number of candidates to be considered for the post of South Africa manager.
+Former Republic of Ireland boss Brian Kerr is one of a number of candidates to be considered for the post of South Africa manager.

-Kerr, whose contract was not renewed by the FAI after the Republic of Ireland failed to qualify for the 2006 World Cup, is among 43 applicants for the job.
+Kerr, whose contract was not renewed by the FAI after his side finished fourth in Group Four of the 2006 World Cup qualifying campaign, is among 43 applicants for the job.
 The South African Football Association (Safa) is not expected to announce the choice until after the African Cup of Nations on February 10th.

-Speaking to The Irish Times last night Kerr's agent, Fintan Drury, confirmed the former St Patrick's Athletic manager had applied to manage the host nation of the 2010 World Cup.
+Speaking to the Irish Times last night Kerr's agent Fintan Drury confirmed the former St. Patrick's Athletic boss had applied to manage the host nation of the 2010 World Cup.

-"They are looking for somebody who has international experience but also they are very keen on the technical development side, which obviously he has done very successfully with the FAI, so he ticks a lot of their boxes."
+"They are looking for somebody who has international experience but also they are very keen on the technical development side, which obviously he has done very successfully with the FAI.
+So he ticks a lot of their boxes," added Drury.

 Kerr had been linked with a number of club jobs in recent weeks, including vacancies at Hearts in the Scottish Premier League where there was brief contact.
-He was also named in the back-up plans for Premiership strugglers Portsmouth, although it was always likely that Harry Redknapp would end up in charge of the Fratton Park side.
+He was also named in the back up plans for Premiership strugglers Portsmouth, although it was always likely that Harry Redknapp would end up in charge of the Fratton Park side.

-Romanian-born Ted Dumitru is in temporary charge of the side and may hold on to the job if his side emerge as African champions or beaten finalists in Cairo in February.
+Romanian-born Ted Dumitru is currently in temporary charge of the side and may indeed hold on to the job if his side emerge as African champions or beaten finalists in Cairo in February.